intel/cluster-management-toolkit/docs/Development.md

 and definitely do not submit commits that modifies or disables tests just to get a perfect score.

-If the file you're modifying is not listed here you can either implement one (using either `tests/iotests` or `tests/logtests` as template) on your own, or ask for help.
+If the file you're modifying is not listed here you can either implement one on your own, or ask for help.

 | File:                 | Tests:                 | Notes:                               |